ProspersMartin/My-Postcard/README.md

 ![](./images/sampleOfOpenBrowserOption.png)

 ## Build / Layout
-  This project was developed using only HTML and CSS.
+  "My-Postcard" was developed for a programming course project, using only HTML and CSS,.

+  The following image is the example I was supposed to model my work after (the minimum desired result):